lambdaisland/cljbox2d/README.md

 Idiomatic and cross-platform Clojure version of the Box2D physics engine API.
 Wraps jBox2D (Clojure) and Planck.js (ClojureScript).

-Created for use with Quil, but can be used independently.
+Created for use with Quil, but can be used independently or with other rendering engines.

 Work in progress.
 See the demo directory for examples.